victormc13/holbertonschool-low_level_programming/hello_world/README.md

 	Warnings are allowed
 	Your program should return `0`
 	If you are using a linux on Vagrant you might have to install the package `libc6-dev-i386` to test the `-m32` `gcc` option (normally you dont need to do anything on your sandbox).

+## 100-intel
+	script that generates the assembly code (Intel syntax) of a C code and save it in an output file.

+	The C file name will be saved in the variable `$CFILE`.
+	The output file should be named the same as the C file, but with the extension `.s` instead of `.c`.
+	Example: if the C file is `main.c`, the output file should be `main.s`